 I thought I would just be saying “To be consistent with the values that I signed up for, I can’t continue to work here” and that would be it.
 I made the mistake of mentioning who had verified the information that informed my decision to leave.

-A few days after that, the Ramsey Solutions Senior Technology Officer, Brendan Wovchko, threatened the new employer for Jeff, Nathan, and Greg.
+Around the same time, the Ramsey Solutions Senior Technology Officer, Brendan Wovchko, threatened the new employer for Jeff, Nathan, and Greg.
 Some or all of those men were disparaged in front of 100 or more employees at the Lampo office by Dave Ramsey himself.
 Based on what people who were in attendance related to me and others, very little, if any of it, was true.

 These six things the Lord hates, Yes, seven are an abomination to Him: A proud look, A lying tongue, Hands that shed innocent blood, A heart that devises wicked plans, Feet that are swift in running to evil, A false witness who speaks lies, And one who sows discord among brethren.Proverbs 6:16-19